 Turmeric is not only one of the best spices to have on hand but also helps promote healthy circulation and prevent inflammation, among a host of other health benefits.
 To effortlessly incorporate it into your diet, try cooking this earthy, peppery spice with Indian dishes or meats.
-You can even stir it into your favorite smoothie.
+You can even stir it into your favorite smoothie or make a latte.

 Cinnamon is a sumptuous, deliciously aromatic spice that’s a key ingredient for anyone who loves to bake.
 Note: It isn’t just a major component of muffins and cookies, but also of savory stews and curries.